-Due to the MS4 Permit requirements stretching the limits of the county's financial capabilities and short time frames for implementation, Charles County has reiterated throughout the Permit reissuing process, that the 20% ISR requirement exceeds the County's maximum extent practicable (MEP).
+Due to the MS4 Permit requirements stretching the limits of the County's financial capabilities and short time frames for implementation, Charles County has commented throughout the Permit reissuing process, that the 20% ISR requirement exceeds the County's maximum extent practicable (MEP).
 MEP is the legal compliance standard for MS4 Permits established by the federal Clean Water Act.

 In good faith the County continues a high level of effort on the 20% ISR.
-However, this FAP should be read in the context of the County's continuing concern that meeting the 20% ISR requires a level of effort beyond legal authority.
-Thus, the County requested and was granted a temporary stay on the 20% ISR requirement in the Circuit Court for Charles County, until the issues are resolved by the judicial system.
+However, this FAP should be read in the context of the County's concern that meeting the 20% ISR without a water quality trading program would have required a level of effort beyond legal authority.